Home / SMSFs / SMSF investing / Asset allocation: Building a strong retirement investment plan

 ETFs like the BetaShares Australia 200 ETF and the SPDR S&P/ASX 200 Fund will give you access to the ASX/S&P 200 without having to invest in every single one of the top 200 companies’ shares.
 Similarly, there are global ETFs listed on our local exchange that provide access to some of the biggest international companies in Europe, US and Asia.

-Step 5: Finally, if you don’t have an SMSF and are required to have an investment strategy with your stated asset allocation, it is still a good idea to document your asset allocation and your reasons for it.
+Step 5: Finally, if you don’t have an SMSF and aren’t required to have an investment strategy with your stated asset allocation, it is still a good idea to document your asset allocation and your reasons for it.
 It helps keep you accountable when tempting ‘sure-thing’ investments come up and also reminds you to rebalance on a regular basis.

 Need to know: ATO focuses on SMSF diversification